eric-at-nocoast/article-label-adder/README.md

 npm install
 ```

+3. Copy the .env.example file into an .env

+4. Replace placeholder values with one's relevant to your account

-3. Run the app.
+5. Run the app.
 Unless otherwise specified, this will open on localhost:5000

 ```
 npm run start